 Benefits of the game

 The reality is, companies will have to try to figure out for themselves how much of an effect fantasy football has on employee productivity.
-We’re probably quite a ways from being able to accurately predict its true impact on a national scale.
+We’re probably quite a ways away from being able to accurately predict its true impact on a national scale.

 And while you’re trying to figure out if it’s something you should allow on company grounds, consider this: There are ways it can benefit an organization.